-An assumable mortgage provides a buyer the opportunity to purchase a home by taking over the seller's mortgage.
+An assumable mortgage allows the buyer to purchase a home by taking over the seller's mortgage loan.
 One reason buyers decide to buy a home with an assumable mortgage is to take advantage of financing with a lower interest rate if rates have risen since the seller originally purchased the home.
-Purchasing a home this way isn't always the best path to take, especially since not all mortgages are assumable.
-Before you decide to take over a seller's mortgage, you'll need to consider these essential details.

 Which Mortgages Are Assumable?

-Plus, FHA mortgages are considered more accessible to buyers with a less than perfect credit history since credit scores must be above 580 to apply.
-Before you apply for any mortgage, it's always a good idea to brush up on ways to improve your credit score to put your best foot forward in your application.
+Before you apply for any mortgage, brush up on ways to improve your credit score to put your best foot forward in your application.

 How Does An Assumable Mortgage Work?